Training at IOI-Canada

 ocean governance through lectures, discussions, videos and readings.

 OCEAN GOVERNANCE IN THE UN DECADE OF OCEAN SCIENCE:

 ALUMNI CONTINUING PROFESSIONAL DEVELOPMENT

-Offered jointly by IOI-Canada and IOI-Southern Africa, this free course
+Offered jointly by IOI-Canada and IOI-Southern Africa, this course

-alumni across the network consists of three modules delivered over nine
+for alumni across the network consisted of three modules delivered over

 presentations, discussions, readings, videos and interactive tools,

-participants are exploring new and emerging issues in UNCLOS and ABNJ;
+participants explored new and emerging issues in UNCLOS and ABNJ;